FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: RL in the presence of Server Failures

-\textbf{Importance sampling and correction:} As importance sampling of rare events takes place according to $\hat{\epsilon}(s)$, $\hat{p}(s'|s,a)$ is the transition probability in our algorithm which incorporates importance sampling. $\hat{p}(s'|s,a)= $ where $\tilde{s}$ is the intermediate state, as mentioned in Eq. (\ref{eq:intermediateState}).
+The bounds $(\delta,1-\delta)$ ensure sufficient rare event sampling.
+As importance sampling of rare events takes place according to $\hat{\epsilon}(s)$, $\hat{p}(s'|s,a)$ is the transition probability in our algorithm which incorporates importance sampling.
+It follows Eq. (\ref{eq:intermediateState}), with $\epsilon(s)$ being replaced by $\hat{\epsilon}(s)$.

-Because the rare events are sampled at the probability $\hat{\epsilon}$ instead of their actual probability $\epsilon$.
-Therefore, we need a method of correction, in order to learn the optimal policy for the original system with transition probability $p(s'|s,a)$ (Eq. (\ref{eq:OverallTransProb_Rewritten})).
-Importance sampling correction weights will be used, when obtaining the temporal-difference (TD) error in Q-learning.
-The importance sampling correction weights will be $\epsilon(s)/ \hat{\epsilon}(s)$ when the next state after $s$ is a rare event, and $(1-\epsilon(s))/(1-\hat{\epsilon}(s))$ when the next state after $s$ is not a rare event, as seen in Eq. (\ref{eq:ImpWeight}).
+Because the rare events are sampled at the probability $\hat{\epsilon}$ instead of their actual probability $\epsilon$, we need a method of correction, in order to learn the optimal policy for the original system with transition probability $p(s'|s,a)$ (Eq. (\ref{eq:OverallTransProb_Rewritten})).
+Importance sampling correction weights $w(s,a,s')$ will be used, when obtaining the temporal-difference (TD) error in Q-learning.
+They are obtained through:

+where $1-\epsilon(s)$ is the probability that $s'$ is a non-rare event state.
 The TD error will be

 instead of the traditional Q-learning TD error $ r(s,a,s')+ \gamma \max_b \hat{Q}(s',b) - \hat{Q}(s,a)$.